-The Trust has adopted the following investment restrictions as fundamental policies with respect to the Fund.
-These restrictions cannot be changed with respect to the Fund without the approval of the holders of a majority of the Fund's outstanding voting securities.
-For the purposes of the 1940 Act, a "majority of outstanding shares" means the vote of the lesser of: (1) 67% or more of the voting securities of the Fund present at the meeting if the holders of more than 50% of the Fund's outstanding voting securities are present or represented by proxy; or (2) more than 50% of the outstanding voting securities of the Fund.
+The Trust has adopted the following investment restrictions as fundamental policies with respect to the Funds.
+These restrictions cannot be changed with respect to the Funds without the approval of the holders of a majority of each Fund's outstanding voting securities.
+For the purposes of the 1940 Act, a "majority of outstanding shares" means the vote of the lesser of: (1) 67% or more of the voting securities of the Funds present at the meeting if the holders of more than 50% of each Fund's outstanding voting securities are present or represented by proxy; or (2) more than 50% of the outstanding voting securities of the Funds.

-Except with the approval of a majority of the outstanding voting securities, the Fund may not:
+Except with the approval of a majority of the outstanding voting securities, the Funds may not:

-- 1. Purchase the securities of any issuer (other than securities issued or guaranteed by the U.S. Government or any of its agencies or instrumentalities) if, as a result, more than 25% of the Fund's total assets would be invested in the securities of companies whose principal business activities are in the same industry, except that the Fund will invest more than 25% of its total assets in securities of the same industry to approximately the same extent that the Fund's underlying Index concentrates in the securities of a particular industry or group of industries. - 2.
+- 1. Purchase the securities of any issuer (other than securities issued or guaranteed by the U.S. Government or any of its agencies or instrumentalities) if, as a result, more than 25% of the Fund's total assets would be invested in the securities of companies whose principal business activities are in the same industry or group of industries. - 2.
 Issue senior securities, except as permitted under the 1940 Act. - 3.
 Borrow money, except as permitted under the 1940 Act. - 4.
 Lend any security or make any other loan except as permitted under the 1940 Act.
-This means that no more than 33 /3% of its total assets would be lent to other parties.
-This limitation does not apply to purchases of debt securities or to repurchase agreements, or to acquisitions of loans, loan participations or other forms of debt instruments, permissible under the Fund's investment policies. - 5.
-Purchase or sell real estate unless acquired as a result of ownership of securities or other instruments (but this shall not prevent the Fund from investing in securities or other instruments backed by real estate investment trusts or securities of companies engaged in the real estate business). - 6.
-Purchase or sell physical commodities unless acquired as a result of ownership of securities or other instruments (but this shall not prevent the Fund from purchasing or selling options and futures contracts or from investing in securities or other instruments backed by physical commodities). - 7.
-Act as an underwriter of another issuer's securities, except to the extent that the Fund may be considered an underwriter within the meaning of the Securities Act in the disposition of portfolio securities.
+This means that no more than 33 1/3% of its total assets would be lent to other parties.
+This limitation does not apply to purchases of debt securities or to repurchase agreements, or to acquisitions of loans, loan participations or other forms of debt instruments, permissible under each Fund's investment policies. - 5.
+Purchase or sell real estate unless acquired as a result of ownership of securities or other instruments (but this shall not prevent the Funds from investing in securities or other instruments backed by real estate, real estate investment trusts or securities of companies engaged in the real estate business). - 6.
+Purchase or sell physical commodities unless acquired as a result of ownership of securities or other instruments (but this shall not prevent the Funds from purchasing or selling options and futures contracts or from investing in securities or other instruments backed by physical commodities). - 7.
+Act as an underwriter of another issuer's securities, except to the extent that the Funds may be considered an underwriter within the meaning of the Securities Act in the disposition of portfolio securities.